ArtifexSoftware/MuPDF.NET/docs/api/document.rst

      PDF only: Add or update the page label definitions of the PDF.

-     :arg list labels: a list of dictionaries.
+     :arg List<Label> labels: a list of `Label`.
 Each dictionary defines a label building rule and a 0-based "start" page number.
 That start page is the first for which the label definition is valid.
 Each dictionary has up to 4 items and looks like `{'startpage': int, 'prefix': str, 'style': str, 'firstpagenum': int}` and has the following items.

         - `startpage`: (int) the first page number (0-based) to apply the label rule.
 This key **must be present**.
 The rule is applied to all subsequent pages until either end of document or superseded by the rule with the next larger page number.
         - `prefix`: (str) an arbitrary string to start the label with, e.g. "A-".
 Default is "".